Protection of your privacy

 Role of the Information Commissioner

-Individuals who have a genuine personal objection to being assigned a USI will be able to apply for an exemption to the Student Identifiers Registrar.
+Individuals who have a genuine personal objection to being assigned a USI are able to apply for an exemption to the Student Identifiers Registrar.

 Protecting your computer